Top Altcoins to Watch

-This hype saw the price of the coin increase from $0.007 on 27 January 2021 to $0.08 on 7 February 2021 – which was the highest price that Dogecoin had achieved at the time that this article was updated.
+This hype, to cite just one example, saw the price of the coin increase from $0.007 on 27 January 2021 to $0.08 on 7 February 2021.
 Doge has already come a long way since it was created by Billy Markus and Jackson Palmer in 2013, and it’s anyone’s guess whether the hype will continue.

 What’s the future outlook for altcoins?

 The future outlook for altcoins is mixed, and the expanded use of crypto as a mainstream form of currency will no doubt be needed for altcoins to catch on in the mainstream.
 For now, they’re relegated to the side lines of the crypto space – with bitcoin reigning supreme, with that trend set to continue for some time.